optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 - Is the algorithm a scalar, least-squares or likelihood optimizer?
 - The algorithm name.
-- Does the algorithm requires well scaled problems?
+- Does the algorithm require well scaled problems?
 - Is the algorithm currently installed?
 - Is the algorithm global or local?
 - Should the history tracking be disabled (e.g. because the algorithm tracks its own